 The injection wells would be designed to meet all of the rules and regulations of the California DOGGR.
 All of the injection wells would have steel casing that would be cemented in place.
 All of the produced water would be injected through injection tubing that would run down through the steel casing.
-The tubing would be placed in the well to a point just above the perforations, located at the zone of water injection, and a packer would be used near the bottom of the tubing to seal it against the casing.
+The tubing would be placed in the well to a point just above the perforations, located at the zone of water injection, and a packer is used near the bottom of the tubing to seal it against the casing.
 The packer prevents water from entering the space between the tubing and casing when water is injected down the tubing.
 Several tests are typically run to ensure that the well is operating properly and that the injected fluids are confined to the intended injection zone (DOGGR 2007).

-California Code of Regulations Title 14, Division 2, Section 1724.6 requires that approval must be obtained from the Division of Oil, Gas, and Geothermal Resources before any subsurface injection can begin.
-The operator must provide any data that that is pertinent and necessary for proper evaluation of the oil reservoirs.
-Such data includes reservoir characteristics of each injection zone, such as porosity, permeability, average thickness, areal extent, fracture gradient, original and present temperature and pressure, and residual oil, gas, and water saturations.
-The California Division of Oil, Gas, and Geothermal Resources regularly review water reinjection pressures, quantities, and schedules in order to prevent additional subsidence beneath the Baldwin Hills.
 All injection wells are monitored by the DOGGR to ensure that the wells are operating properly and have mechanical integrity.
 Monitoring includes reviewing operational data and running tests like mechanical integrity tests (i.e., spinner, temperature, and pressure tests and tracer surveys).
 In addition, most well sites are inspected annually by the DOGGR (DOGGR 2007).

-Operators of Class II injection wells must file for a permit with the DOGGR.
+Operators of Class II injection well must file for a permit with the DOGGR.
 Before a permit is issued, the proposed injection project would be studied by DOGGR engineers and reviewed by the California Regional Water Quality Control Board, Central Coast Region.
 DOGGR engineers would evaluate the geologic and engineering information, solicit public comments, and hold a public hearing, if necessary.
 Injection project permits include many conditions, such as approved injection zones, allowable injection pressures, and testing requirements (DOGGR 2007).

 In California, Class II injection wells have proved to be an environmentally safe method of disposal of produced water.
-A peer review conducted by a national organization, the Ground Water Protection Council, determined that the DOGGR has a program that effectively protects underground sources of drinking water (DOGGR 2007).
+A peer review conducted by a national organization, the Ground

+Water Protection Council, determined that the DOGGR has a program that effectively protects underground sources of drinking water (DOGGR 2007).